Academic Procedures and Information

 Audited courses may not be changed to for-credit courses later, with one exception.
 Prospective students whose application form and learning goals have been submitted but who have not yet been admitted may audit the first course in the McCormick doctor-of-ministry sequence and later receive full course credit, upon payment of full tuition and satisfactory completion of all course requirements.

-• McCormick D.Min. graduates: Graduates of the McCormick D.Min. program may audit courses without additionally applying for special student status.
+• McCormick D.Min. graduates: Graduates of the McCormick D.Min. program may audit courses without additionally applying for Student at Large status.
 All other audit requirements, including audit tuition, will apply.

 No more than five auditors will be allowed to participate in any D.Min. course.
 Participation of auditors, and the total number of auditors (up to but not exceeding five) in any D.Min. course, is by permission of the dean and the instructor of the course.
 All audit-students will be expected to do advance course readings and other pre-class work and participate in class discussions; no final course projects will be expected or evaluated by the instructor.
 Other course expectations for auditors will be set by the instructor.
 If there is a cap on the total number of students in the course, preference will be given to credit-seeking students.